 printf "%x\n" 672274793 28121969 printf "%x\n" 85072278 5121996 printf "%x\n" 369367448 16041998 printf "%x\n" 537993216 20112000

 - 28121969 ( 28-12-1969) – Birthday of Linus Torvalds.

-In U.S. the right way to write a date is MM-DD-YYYY.
-However, outside of the U.S. they tend to be written DD-MM-YYYY.
-As you know, Linus is not natively from the U.S., he is Finnish-born.
+In the US, the right way to write a date is MM-DD-YYYY.
+However, outside of the US, they tend to be written DD-MM-YYYY.
+Although, as you know, Linus is not natively from the US, he is Finnish-born.

 Now everything is clear.
 Linus chose to incorporate a little bit of himself into the system call.
 Pretty cool, isn’t it?